Data-driven spectral turbulence modeling for Rayleigh-B\'enard convection: Spectrum-preserving forcing

 The model will be applied as a prediction-correction scheme.
 In the case of the RK3 scheme adopted in this work, the following steps are performed for each RK sub-stage.
-First, the provisional velocity $\bu^*$ is computed as in Eq. \eqref{eq:provisional_velocity}.
-The Fourier coefficients $\tilde{c}_{k, l}$ are computed for this provisional velocity, after which the model is applied in the form of a correction where $\Delta W_{k, l}$ are samples from a standard normal distribution, independently drawn for each $k$ and $l$.
+First, the provisional velocity $\mathbf{u}^*$ is computed as in Eq. \eqref{eq:provisional_velocity}.
+The Fourier coefficients $\tilde{c}_{k, l}$ are computed for this provisional velocity, after which the model is applied in the form of a correction. \sre{In terms of the Fourier coefficients, the algorithm reads} \sre{Here, Eq. \eqref{eq:prediction} is a simplified notation of the time marching method presented in Section \ref{sec:numerical_methods} and the superscript $j, j=0,1,2,$ denotes the RK sub-stage.} The values of $\Delta W_{k, l}$ are samples from a standard normal distribution, independently drawn for each $k$ and $l$.
 These are determined for each time step and kept constant throughout the sub-stages comprising the time step.
-The correction only affects the magnitudes of the Fourier coefficients, the phases of $c_{k, l}$ are the same as those of $\tilde{c}_{k, l}$.
-Velocity fields are subsequently obtained by applying the inverse Fourier transform to the corrected coefficients $c_{k, l}$.
+The correction only affects the magnitudes of the Fourier coefficients, the phases of $c^{j+1}_{k, l}$ are the same as those of $\tilde{c}^{j+1}_{k, l}$.
+Velocity fields are subsequently obtained by applying the inverse Fourier transform to the corrected coefficients $c^{j+1}_{k, l}$.
 After this procedure, the Poisson equation \eqref{eq:discrete_poisson} is solved using the newly obtained velocity fields and the remaining steps of the sub-stage are completed.
-Applying the model before solving the Poisson equation ensures that the flow is incompressible at the end of each RK sub-stage.
-This prediction-correction algorithm has the additional benefit that the model can be easily implemented into already existing computational methods.
+Applying the model before solving the Poisson equation ensures that the flow is incompressible at the end of each RK sub-stage. \sre{The entire algorithm, with the exception of solving the Poisson equation, may also be applied to the temperature equation.} This prediction-correction algorithm has the additional benefit that the model can be easily implemented into already existing computational methods. \sre{Applying the correction once every few time steps instead of every time step is common in data assimilation, where real-time data becomes available sequentially and may not be available at each time step of the numerical simulation.
+In the current study, all data is collected before performing a coarse numerical simulation and serves to define a forcing term aiming to counteract coarsening effects.
+The subsequent application of the correction does not noticeably add to the computational effort and is hence applied at each RK sub-stage.}

 The correction \eqref{eq:nudge} will be referred to as \textit{nudging}.
 We distinguish between stochastic nudging, which is described by Eq. \eqref{eq:nudge}, and deterministic nudging, for which the stochastic term in Eq. \eqref{eq:nudge} is omitted.
 We define a mean $\mu_{k,l, \mathrm{stoch}}$ and $\mu_{k,l, \mathrm{det}}$ for these methods, respectively, and specify these below.